 I have written quite a lot of retro Amiga articles the last few months and this is mostly down to the amount of positive feedback but also because of the upcoming 30th Amiga Anniversary, in other words, i am really Amiga focused at the moment.

 I have planned to write about TNZS for quite a while but it has always ended up on the back burner for some reason, today was the time to change that!.

-Taito games was extremely popular both in the arcades and on home systems so i guess it was a given that Ocean wanted to get this liscense and do port.
+Taito games were extremely popular both in the arcades and on home systems and i guess it was a given that Ocean wanted to get this license and do a port.

 The New Zealand Story is one of those games that you will never get out of your head, that theme song is one of the reasons and the other one is down to the fact that the game is pretty good too, it is so good that you might remember where all the secrets still are after all these years.